Hannah Cobb: Education

-Cobb undertook her PhD research at the University of Manchester, completed in 2008.
+Cobb was educated at the University of Edinburgh and the University of Manchester where she was awarded a PhD in 2008.

 Career and research

 Cobb is a Professor of Archaeology and Pedagogy at the University of Manchester.
 Her research focuses on the Mesolithic archaeology of north-west Europe, archaeological pedagogy, and equality and diversity in archaeology.
 Cobb has co-edited several monographs, including Investigating the Role of Fieldwork in Teaching and Learning Archaeology and Reconsidering Archaeological Fieldwork.
 Her work on archaeological pedagogy is strongly influenced by Manuel DeLanda and assemblage theory.

 Cobb was the Founder and chair of the Chartered Institute for Archaeologists (CIFA) Equality & Diversity Group (2015-2021), and founded the EveryDigSexism Project.
 She also co-directs the Whitworth Park Community Archaeology and History project.